frcteam188/frc-team188-website/README.md

 - [ ] Design the footer
 - [ ] Add a site map to the footer
 - [ ] ...add more through the README.md file, please do not remove any tasks
+- [ ] Merge all PRs created by dependabot for outdated dependencies.

 # Installation
 ### Required: